-CAD 113 Computer-Aided Machine Design I 4
+CAD 113 Computer-Aided Machine Design I4

-CAD 121 Materials for Industry 3
+CAD 121 Materials for Industry3

-CAD 124 Introduction to AutoCAD 3
+CAD 124 Introduction to AutoCAD3

-ELT 150 Introduction to Electricity and Electronics 3
+ELT 150 Introduction to Electricity and Electronics3

-WLD 111 Introduction to Welding 4
+WLD 111 Introduction to Welding4

-(16 hours)

-ENG 101 Composition I
+ENG 101 Composition I .3

 ENG 102 Composition II

 or COM 103 Introduction to Public Speaking

-or COM 200 Principles of Group Discussion
+or COM 200 Principles of Group Discussion. .3

 MAT 131 Applied Mathematics

-or MAT 134 Technical Mathematics I4
+or MAT 134 Technical Mathematics I .4

-Social/Beha vioral Sciences
+vioral Sciences

-or Humaniti es/Fine Arts elective6
+or Humaniti es/Fine Arts elective .6

-Additional Technical Courses (9-11 hours)11
+Additional Technical Courses (9-11 hours).....11

-The remaini ng 9-11 hours of required technical

-training sho uld be chosen from one of the four

-eas of concentration.
-Courses may be

-reflect the needs of customized concen-

-trations with the approval of department chair or program director.
+The remaining 9-11 hours of required technical training should be chosen from one of the four included areas of concentration.
+Courses may be selected to reflect the needs of customized concentrations with the approval of department chair or program director.